appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 3) Kafka User Management in Kafka UI

 ## Add ACL and Users using Reconfigure KafkaOpsRequest
-A Kafka instance has already deployed with one default user.
-We have also deployed Kafka Connect Cluster and Connector(mongo-source, s3-sink) in the previous webinar.
-You can find the video [here](https://youtu.be/21BN-uRsMzs?feature=shared).
+A Kafka topology instance has already deployed with one default user.
+We have also deployed Kafka Connect Cluster and Connectors(mongo-source, s3-sink).
+You can find the video [here](https://youtu.be/21BN-uRsMzs?feature=shared), to deploy Kafka Connect Cluster and Connectors.
-Now reconfigure Kafka adding `ACL`, Users(`alice`, `bob`) and a superuser which is default `admin` with KafkaOpsRequest.
+Now reconfigure Kafka adding `ACL`, Users(`alice`, `bob`) and a superuser `admin` with KafkaOpsRequest.
 At first, we will create `broker.properties` and `controller.properties` file containing required configuration settings.
 ```bash
 $ cat broker.properties